JohanPlAr/connect-4/README.md

 1. Game turn logic issue when turn counter was used to calculate draw.

+2. Game turn logic forced every new round to be started by player 1.

-2. The check winner algo had uneccessary combinations initially.
+3. The check winner algo had uneccessary combinations initially.

 - ##### Solved bugs

-  1. Game turn logic was changed so that the turn was set by calculating the objects in the GameArray and for the chooseColumn to check the background color property of #p1-turn span.
+  1. Game turn logic was changed so that the turn was set by calculating the objects in the GameArray.

+  2. The chooseColumn was changed to check the background color property of #p1-turn span instead of odd or even turns.

-  2. Check winner algo was reduced to cover only 5 options instead of previously 7.
+  3. Check winner algo was reduced to cover only 5 options instead of previously 7.

   ***